Had a hip replacement now can't walk anymore

 Process of Inflammation in action.

-You got the hip replacement because muscles were locked too tight and connective tissue was shrunk wrapped tight, compressing the joint, grinding it down.
+What Is Tendonitis?
+You got the hip replacement because muscles were chronically locked too tight and connective tissue was shrunk wrapped tight, all of thatcompressing the joint, grinding it down.
 (That's an educated guess, correct me if it was for some other reason).

-Included in that was LOTS of compensation patter, muscle tightness, structural dysfunction, nutritional insufficiency/deficiency, etc.
+Included in that was LOTS of compensation pattern, muscle tightness, structural dysfunction, nutritional insufficiency/deficiency, pain from inflammation chemical, etc.

-Plus, you had the surgery, your hip/leg got all jacked up, and now your walking different (and in pain) and your nervous system is somewhat freaked out about it.
+Plus, you then had the surgery, your hip/leg got all jacked up, and now you are walking different (and in pain) and your nervous system is somewhat freaked out about it so it's doing all sorts of compensation.

 1. Do you stretch at all?